The Cairngorms Up-Close: Gallery

 About: Black-kneed capsids can be found across most of Great Britain.
 They are associated with a variety of deciduous trees – including birch, alder, apple, lime, and ash – and are partly predatory.

-Date range for adult records: 29 July to 2 September
+Date range for live (non-diapausing) adult records: 29 July to 5 October (69 days)

 Camptozygum aequale